Basic DCP Job Tutorial (Node.js)

 }

-letteris one element from the input set.progress()reports task progress back to the scheduler.The return value becomes one element in the final results array.
+letteris one element from the input set.require('./charInfo')pulls in a local module.
+See Local Modules under Job Configuration below for what that file contains and how DCP gets it onto the Worker that runs this function.progress()reports task progress back to the scheduler.The return value becomes one element in the final results array.

 When the job completes, the results are returned in the same order as the original input set.